 1. Arrange a rack in the centre of the oven and preheat the oven to 350°F. Thoroughly grease and flour a 12-cup Bundt pan, or use a good-quality baking spray containing flour.

-2. In a medium bowl, whisk the flour, baking powder, sugar and salt together.
+2. In a medium bowl, whisk the flour, baking powder, baking soda and salt together.

 3. In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, sugar, vanilla and lemon zest at medium speed until light and fluffy (2 minutes).
 One at a time, beat in the eggs, scraping down the bowl between additions (20 seconds each).
 Beat in the yoghurt (1 minute).